Do you eat clean but cook dirty? By that I mean, do you use toxic cookware? Do you even know what healthy cookware should be made of?

 Every cookware option I have researched over the years has presented some sort of problem.
 The one I have found to be the “greenest” as well as the most versatile is Xtrema Cookware.

-Extremely Green, Xtrema by Ceramcor Healthy Cookware Makes Foods Taste Better
+Extremely Green, Xtrema Healthy Cookware Makes Foods Taste Better

-Xtrema by Ceramcor is 100% ceramic, non-scratch, non-reactive and non-toxic.
+Xtrema Cookware is 100% ceramic, non-scratch, non-reactive and non-toxic.

 Considered to be the greenest, healthiest, most sustainable and most versatile cookware on the planet, Xtrema skillets, saucepans, woks, teaware and bakeware are manufactured with natural minerals from the earth’s crust, thus providing a much safer cooking alternative to traditional metal and non-stick coated cookware.